Ansible Tower Provider Changes

 This will then continue looping until the VM has a valid IPv4 address, whereby the Ansible job can proceed.

-For maximum flexibility an Ansible playbook run from Tower is often written with a generic hosts
+For maximum flexibility an Ansible playbook run from Tower is often written with a generic `hosts` value, for example:

 This allows the playbook to be run against an entire Tower inventory, or a restricted inventory sub-set defined by a Tower job template's *Limit* override.

-To prevent this from happening, playbooks can be written to use an Ansible variable as the hosts:
+To prevent this from happening, playbooks can be written to use an Ansible variable as the `hosts:` value, for example:

 Running a Tower job template on a newly provisoned VM involves the correct and complete synchronisation of two separate inventories: the updated VM list from the provider (such as vCenter) into CloudForms / ManageIQ, and the replication of this using a CloudForms inventory credential to Tower (if **Update on Launch** is set on the inventory).